Saberi Alam: Personal life

 Her younger brother Ahir Alam also worked in television.
-He died in a road traffic accident on 11 September 2001.
+He died in a road traffic accident on 11 September 2001 at 30 years old.
 Saberi has a son who was born in 2001.

 Her husband's name is Nadim.
 Her father died 2 days after she got married.
+Her mother Ava Alam died on November 21, 1976 at 29 years old.
+Ava Alam received Ekushey Padak before passing away.